 Umpqua Health is prohibited from engaging in any form of contractual relationship with individuals or entities who are actively excluded/debarred from participation in State and Federal healthcare programs.
-This requirement trickles down to its subcontractors, therefore, subcontractors are expected to comply with this requirement by ensuring they are not contracting or employing any individual who is actively excluded/debarred from State and Federal healthcare programs.
+This requirement trickles down to its Providers, therefore, Providers are expected to comply with this requirement by ensuring they are not contracting or employing any individual who is actively excluded/debarred from State and Federal healthcare participation.

-Commonly referred to as exclusion monitoring, subcontractors shall review monthly that none of their employees or contractors are actively listed on the following databases:
+Commonly referred to as exclusion monitoring, Providers shall review monthly that none of their employees or contractors are actively listed on the following databases: